bgrainger/magic.lambda.mysql/README.md

 * __[mysql.transaction.commit]__ - Commits an existing open transaction
 * __[mysql.transaction.rollback]__ - Rolls back an existing open transaction

-Notice, the default logic for a database transaction, is that unless it's specifically committed before leaving scope, it will roll back by default.
+**Notice** - The default logic for a database transaction, is that unless it's _explicitly committed_ before leaving scope, it will roll back by default.
 Below is an example of a transaction that will rollback, since it's not explicitly commited before leaving scope.

 ```
 mysql.connect:sakila